soyeonm/soyeonm.github.io/_pages/about.md

   - /about.html
 ---

-I am on the **industry job market**, and I hope to start interviewing from early 2025!
+I am on the **industry job market**, and will start interviewing from early 2025!

 I am a fifth year PhD student at **Carnegie Mellon University's Machine Learning Department (CMU MLD)**.
-I am currently actively conducting research on **LLM Agents**, for application to both computer tasks and embodied domains.
+I am actively conducting research on **Embodied** and **LLM Agents**, for application to both physical and computer domains.
 I am advised by Professors [Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/) and [Yonatan Bisk](https://yonatanbisk.com/index.html).

 My research is funded by the [Apple AI/ ML scholars fellowship 2023](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023).